gaizkadc/user-manager/README.md

 # User-manager

 The user manager is the component in charge of managing users and roles in the system.
+The role assigned to a user will determine the operations that can be performed.

 ## Getting Started

-Any information required by the final user to use this repo.

 ### Prerequisites